-- Blow-Up movie (1966) review: In his first English-language film – and most commercially successful effort – Michelangelo Antonioni questions the nature of reality while creating a seminal work of art.
+- Blow-Up (1966) movie review: In his first English-language film and most commercially successful effort, Michelangelo Antonioni questions the very perception of reality and breaks censorship barriers while creating a seminal work of art.

-Blow-Up movie review: Michelangelo Antonioni tackles the nature of reality in one of cinema’s masterpieces
+Blow-Up movie review: Michelangelo Antonioni tackles the perception of reality in ‘Swinging London’-set masterwork

 For its part, Blow-Up is not only a great work of art but a great work of philosophy as well, one as impressive as Antonioni’s Italian masterpiece La Notte (1961).